 Location is a key indicator

 Location is a key indicator of what fall allergies affect your pet.
 “Fall allergies are very dependent on the region you live, as the region determines which plants are pollinating and how they are pollinating.
-This is why it may appear that your pet’s allergies go away or improve (at least initially) if you move to a different region, “emphasizes Dr. Nold.
+This is why it may appear that your pet’s allergies go away or improve (at least initially) if you move to a different region,” emphasizes Nold.
 You could be living in a region that instigates your furry friend’s allergies.
-It is useful to look into seasonal allergens for your region seasonally, and discuss your concerns with your veterinarian.
+It may be useful to look into seasonal allergens for your region seasonally, and discuss your concerns with your veterinarian.

 The connection between fall allergies and dogs